tomzjwang/Employee_Analytics_Dashboard/README.md

 # Findings and Recommendations
 ### Key Findings
-- Average Years of Service: 4.83 Years
+- Average Years of Service: 4.83 years overall, with those who voluntarily quit having an average tenure of 3.49 years.
-- Top 3 reasons behind employee terminations are: Another position, Unhappiness, More money
+- Top 3 reasons behind voluntary employee terminations are: Another position, Unhappiness, More money while for terminations by company it's mainly attendance issues
 - Most of the employees are found through Indeed followed by LinkedIn
--